Deep Learning in Physical Layer Communications: Deep Neural Networks and Deep Learning Based Communications

-Fig.~\ref{DNN} (b) and (c) shows two typical DNN models: feedforward neural network (FNN) and recurrent neural network (RNN).
-In the FNN, each neuron is connected to the adjacent layers while the neurons in the same layers are not connected to each other.
-The deep convolutional network (DCN) is developed from the fully connected FNN, which aims to design particular DNN architectures depending on the specific application scenarios.
-By introducing the extra \emph{convolutional layer} and \emph{pooling layer} before feeding the system into a fully connected network, DCN can reduce the number of generated parameters.
+With the layered architecture, a DNN includes multiple fully connected hidden layers, in which each of them represents a different feature of the input data.
+Fig.~\ref{DNN} (b) and (c) show two typical DNN models: feedforward neural network (FNN) and recurrent neural network (RNN).
+In FNNs, each neuron is connected to the adjacent layers while the neurons in the same layers are not connected to each other.
+The deep convolutional network (DCN) is developed from the fully connected FNN by only keeping some of the connections between neurons and their adjacent layers.
+As a result, DCN can significantly reduce the number of parameters to be trained~\cite{Rafael:SPM:2018}.
+Recently, DL has boosted many applications due to the powerful algorithms and tools.
+DCN has shown its great potential for signal compression and recovery problems, which will be demonstrated in Section~\ref{s2}.

 For the RNN in Fig.~\ref{DNN} (c), the outputs of each layer are determined by both the current inputs and their hidden states in the previous time step.
-The critical difference between them is that RNN has memory and can capture the hidden layer outputs in the previous time step.
+The critical difference between FNN and RNN is that the latter has memory and can capture the hidden layer outputs in the previous step.
 However, as RNN is dependent on time over a long term, non-stationary errors may show up during the training process.
-In order to address the issue, a special type of RNN, named long short-term memory (LSTM), has been proposed by introducing \emph{forget gate} to eliminate some unnecessary information in the network.
-LSTM has been widely applied in various cases, such as the joint deign of source-channel coding that will be briefly discussed in Section~\ref{s2}.
+A special type of RNN, named long short-term memory (LSTM), has been further proposed to eliminate some unnecessary information in the network.
+LSTM has been widely applied in various cases, such as the joint deign of source-channel coding, which will be briefly discussed in Section~\ref{s2}.